“Dear Rich,

 Rich’s reply

-You have not just stepped up in responsibility.
+As you are already finding, you have not just stepped up in responsibility.
 You have stepped into a new power relationship in front of people who wanted the same seat.

-Going from Marketing Manager to Head of Marketing is a fundamental shift.
+Going up a level to 'Head of Marketing' is a fundamental shift.
 You are no longer just responsible for delivery.
 You are now responsible for strategy, direction, prioritisation, budget, performance, and ultimately for who succeeds and who does not.
-The social contract has changed, whether anyone says it out loud or not.
+Your social contract has changed, whether you want it to, or not.

 The third, and most damaging, is tolerating undermining behaviour in the name of empathy or hope.